Affiliate links on Android Authority may earn us a commission. Learn more.

 You can use pre-created programs to make perfect cups of different types of tea at different strengths — or come up with your own programming.
 Best of all, you can program The Tea Maker to do all this ahead of time, so I can fill it up before bed and then wake up with a fresh cup of tea right there waiting for me.
 It’s incredible and I love it.

 The Tea Maker — as with all products from Breville — is ridiculously expensive.
 However, I’ve had this Tea Maker for nearly ten years now and it looks and performs as good as new.
 I will likely have it for the rest of my life, so it’s a worthwhile investment if you drink as much tea as I do.
 I’ll only upgrade if/when Breville offers a model with Google Assistant built-in.
 I can’t wait to say, “OK Google, tea.
 Earl Grey, hot.”

 Caavo Control Center

 Caavo, unfortunately, got off to a shaky start with the Caavo Control Center.
 Early reviewers reported the device with equal parts enthusiasm and criticism.
 The enthusiasm stemmed from the awesome potential of the product, and the criticism stemmed from the product’s inability to live up to that potential.

 Well, I’m here to say that the Caavo Control Center is an amazing product assuming you want to do one thing: get rid of all the different remotes on your coffee table.
-If you want it to do more than that — which the company thinks you do and hopes you’ll take them on — you might be disappointed.
+If you want it to do more than that — which the company thinks you do and hopes you’ll pay for it — you might be disappointed.
 If you just want the best universal remote money can buy, get the Caavo Control Center.

 The Caavo Control Center has been working flawlessly for me.
 The simple, touch-sensitive remote is elegant and utilitarian and I’ve had zero issues so far with my smart home voice commands.
 Caavo even works with my Steam Link (another favorite piece of tech), allowing me to ask Google to turn on my retro gaming system, TV, and audio receiver without leaving the couch.